-Kent assize records for those two decades show that 48 people were tried by the secular courts for witchcraft of whom 10 were men, 14 widows, and the remainder spinsters or married women.
-These were the lucky ones, they actually received a proper trial, many others were less fortunate and died during their “swimming”.
+During the time of the English Civil War and Commonwealth the Kent assize records show that secular courts tried 48 people for witchcraft: 10 men, 14 widows, and 24 spinsters or married women.
+These were the lucky ones as they actually received a proper trial, many others were less fortunate and died during their “swimming”.

 In the 1640’s Nell Garlinge, an probable ancestress of mine through my Garlinge paternal great-grandmother, was accused of being a witch and “swum” into the village pond at Coldred where she apparently drowned, so proving her innocence.

-Nonington did not escape the horrors and injustice of the “witch-hunts” in Puritan Kent.
+Nonington did not escape the horror and injustice of the “witch-hunts” in Puritan Kent.
 A similar fatal injustice occurred there which Sir Charles Iggleston referred to in his book, “Those Superstitions”, published in 1932.
 In his book Sir Charles tells the sad story of the untimely demise of Esther, a “witch” who lived and supposedly practised her “craft” in Nonington.

 When the vengeful Nonington parishioners arrived at Adisham pond the hapless Esther was summarily thrown into the the judicial waters by the righteous villagers, and Igglesden’s description of what followed her immersion is difficult to better: “Yelling and mad with wrath, they pelted the poor old creature with stones until ‘a farmer called upon his men to rescue her’, but she died, and so her persecutors said she must be a witch!”